MicrosoftDocs/azure-docs/articles/backup/sap-hana-database-instances-restore.md

 ms.author: v-amallick
 ---

-# Restore SAP HANA database instances in Azure VMs (preview)
+# SAP HANA databases' instance snapshots in Azure VMs (preview)

 This article describes how to restore a backed-up SAP HANA database instance to another target VM via snapshots.